 At Aycliffe Drive Primary School, every child matters.
 We strongly believe that every child is unique and brings different experiences, skills, and ideas into the classroom.
 We take into account pupils' individual needs in order to implement a therapeutic approach to behaviour management.
-This approach is underpinned by the Step On training we received from Hertfordshire Steps in the academic year 2019/2020.
+This approach is underpinned by the initial training we received from Therapeutic Thinking in the academic year 2019/2020 and aligned with the DfE guidance for Behaviour in Schools (February 2024).
 We aim to improve educational outcomes for all learners by promoting and supporting their engagement with education.
 We wish to give all our children a shared sense of pride in attending Aycliffe Drive Primary School and to feel that it is a place where they are safe to learn without disruption.

-2. Pro Social Behaviour
+2. Valued Behaviour

-Pro social behaviour is behaviour, which is positive, helpful, and intended to promote social acceptance.
+Valued behaviour is behaviour, which is positive, helpful, and intended to promote social acceptance.
 It is characterised by a concern for the rights, feelings and welfare of other people and is behaviour which benefits other people or society.

-Our approach is underpinned by the therapeutic values and principles outlined by Hertfordshire STEPS.
+Our approach is underpinned by the therapeutic values and principles outlined by Therapeutic Thinking.

-Positive experiences create positive feelings.
-Positive feelings create positive behaviour.
-Negative experiences create negative feelings.
+Positive experiences create helpful feelings.

+Helpful feelings create valued behaviour.

+Negative experiences create unhelpful feelings.

-Negative feelings create negative behaviour.
+Unhelpful feelings create detrimental behaviour.